jamiedidthis/quartz/content/books/clear and muddy loss of love.md

 - **81%** The inevitable exposing of Qi Yan’s identity is going the way I hoped it would.
 Not melodramatic but quiet and personal and intensely emotional.
 Particularly Jingnu’s reaction, and her instinctive loyalty. 😭
 - **97%** This had me on my feet and pacing last night, I could not sit still with the plot twists.
 And that’s with knowing we’re fully in HEA territory too 🫢 (QIAN TONG, BOSS MOVE)

-[^1]: Note: I was mistaken, this wasn’t wuxia.
-It’s a historical c-novel, but it’s way more about court intrigue than martial arts and there’s no cultivation.
-My bad for being so hyped about the summary I didn’t notice the genre.
+[^1]: Note: I was mistaken when I called it wuxia.
+It’s a historical c-novel, but it’s more about court intrigue than martial arts and there’s no cultivation.
+My bad for being so hyped about the plot summary I didn’t notice the genre.